 Although our study is an important step in understanding SI and FA TEFs in the blue crab, there are many other variables that may influence the metabolism, deposition, or synthesis of these biomarkers.
 Future studies should examine the effect of covariates such as temperature, life stage, salinity, and diet quality on the physiology of these biomarkers, allowing more robust inference from trophic mixing models.
 For example, diet quality (e.g., δ15N, total lipid content) has been shown to influence FA TEFs [e.g., 42].
 Although the diet items used in this study were readily distinguishable in terms of isotopic values and multivariate FA profiles, both the clam and fish had similar total lipid content.
 This nutritional similarity prevents us from making inference about the effect of total dietary lipid content on blue crab TEFs.

 Our 12-week laboratory feeding study provides estimates of trophic enrichment factors for both stable isotopes and fatty acids in the blue crab.
-This work has resulted in TEF values for δ13C and δ15N SIs and 38 unique FAs in two crab tissues under two nutritionally unique diet regimes.
+This work has resulted in TEF values for δ13C and δ15N SIs and 37 unique FAs in two crab tissues under two nutritionally unique diet regimes.
 Making simultaneous estimates of both classes of trophic biomarkers addresses the parameter needs of a new class of mixing models (Neubauer and Jensen 2015) that uses both SI and FA.
+New methodologies may eliminate the need for controlled feeding studies to estimate fatty acid trophic enrichment factors, but have not been widely adopted yet (Bromaghin et al. 2017).
 Although we may have only scratched the surface of covariates that can potentially influence TEF values in this common marine crab, this work will allow us to begin to have greater confidence in the inference from biomarker mixing models that are applied to blue crabs and related species.

 Acknowledgements